sehgal-pooja/poojasehgal-site/readme.md

-This is my personal portfolio in making.I'm learning REACT via neoG camp.
+# Pooja's portfolio

+Hey!!
+Welcome to my portfolio.
+I'm learning to create one.